Milton Keynes Village Lease Extension - Free Consultation

 Why you should start your Milton Keynes Village lease extension today:

-Leasehold properties in Milton Keynes Village with more than 100 years unexpired on the lease are often referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your home.
-In such circumstances there is often little to be gained by buying the freehold unless savings on ground rent and maintenance charges justify it.
+Leasehold properties in Milton Keynes Village with more than one hundred years outstanding on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
+In such situations there is often little to be gained by buying the freehold unless savings on ground rent and estate charges justify it.

 Lender Requirement

 Lease extensions in Milton Keynes Village can be a difficult process.
-We recommend you obtain guidance from a conveyancer and valuer with experience in lease extensions.
+We recommend you secure professional help from a conveyancing solicitor and surveyor with experience in lease extensions.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience procuring Milton Keynes Village lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have in-depth market knowledge procuring Milton Keynes Village lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

 Milton Keynes Village Lease Extension Example Cases: